Matroidal Approximations of Independence Systems: Possible advantages over Greedy

 The following matroid $\CM=U^1_{\{1,2\}}\oplus U^1_{\{4,5\}}\oplus U^1_{\{7,8\}}$ is contained in $\CI$ since every independent set in $\CM$ is a stable set from $\CI$.
 It is straightforward to verify that $\rho^M(\CI,\CO) = 3/4 > 1/2$.
 Interestingly, the largest set of $\CI$ is not independent in the matroid $\CM$. \end{example}

 This example highlights the essential difference between Milgrom's heuristic and the greedy algorithm.
-The first is looking for a basis that has large overlap with each of the sets in $\CO$.
-The greedy algorithm seeks a basis with a large overlap with \emph{every} set that is contained in $\COd$.
+The first is looking for a basis that has large overlap with each set in $\CO$.
+The greedy algorithm seeks a basis that has a large overlap with \emph{every} set that is contained in $\COd$.